 - you can agree outcomes – including outcomes that you cannot get from a tribunal, for example a job reference

 During early conciliation, if you agree, we’ll contact the respondent.
 Our conversations are confidential and you decide what we can and cannot share with them.

-Talks take place over the phone for up to one month.
-That period can be extended by 2 weeks if you’re close to an agreement.
+Talks take place over the phone for up to 6 weeks.

 Most of the time you must tell us you intend to make a tribunal claim.
 You do not need to tell us if you’re part of a group claim or if the respondent has already contacted us to ask for early conciliation.